Creating a backyard bird habitat is something most of us can do in our yards that will provide many hours of birdwatching enjoyment.

-By including the whole family you are able to pass along the importance of providing for wildlife to the next generation.
+By including the whole family you can pass along the importance of providing for wildlife to the next generation.

 As the birds fly from one attraction to another, we have the privilege of sharing nature -- up close -- with our family and friends.

 But we can turn the trend toward bird-friendly habitat.
-We just have to do it one backyard habitat at a time.
+We just have to create one backyard habitat at a time.

 A well-landscaped yard of any size contributes to the overall "greening" of America.